 surf the line

 THE 4 SEASONS OF LEMAN

-How much does the lake warm or cool over the year?
-How does its oxygen level change?
-And how does its transparency and the development of algae fluctuate?
-To better understand its functioning, follow the evolution of the lake with the seasons.
+To what extent does the lake warm up or cool down over the year?
+How does its oxygen content change?
+And how does its transparency and algae growth fluctuate?
+To better understand how it works, follow the lake's evolution through the seasons.

 Lake Geneva in autumn

-Cooling and end of algal development
+Cooling and end of algal growth

-When the algae die, they sediment towards the bottom.
+When algae die, they sediment towards the bottom.
 Their decomposition during sedimentation consumes oxygen and lowers the oxygen content in the hypolimnion.

-The temperature of the waters of Lake Geneva in autumn
+Lake Geneva water temperature in autumn

 Newsletter

-Subscribe to the quarterly CIPEL newsletter which reports on the latest lake analysis results and CIPEL news.
+Subscribe to CIPEL's quarterly newsletter with the latest lake analysis results and CIPEL news.

 Limnological bulletin

-Discover the latest data on temperature, Secchi transparency, turbidity and chlorophyll a concentration and their evolution.
+Discover the latest temperature, Secchi transparency, turbidity and chlorophyll a concentration measurement data and their evolution.

+surf the line